 Their (always subtitled) videos are super varied, from news clips to movie trailers, so that you really feel surrounded by Italian as it’s really spoken and used in Italy.
 Some classic vocabulary and grammar lessons are still featured, of course.
 But the focus is on the visual medium of learning.
 It's a great conversational Italian app.

 This is an app with a beautiful interface.
-And a lot of work seems to have been put in producing the content.
+And a lot of work seems to have been put into producing the content.
 Perhaps because of this, FluentU doesn’t exactly come cheap, though it isn’t the most expensive language course on this list.
 The free trial lessons can help you decide whether this approach is right for you.

 This means that lessons will be pretty straightforward multiple choice questions and word memorization.
 However, there is one advantage Busuu has over other apps to learn Italian, and that’s the possibility of interaction with native speakers.